 Jamie Lee Curtis shows every parent how to handle their child transitioning

-With pride and delight, the actress announced her second child with husband Christopher Guest has transitioned.
+Of course, this isn’t the first time Jamie Lee has been open about Ruby’s experience.
+Despite being a private person with famous parents, they opted to go public with their family experience and growth in the hopes of helping others.
+With “pride and delight”, the actress announced in August that her second child with husband Christopher Guest has transitioned.
 She told AARP Magazine how she and her husband, “have watched in wonder and pride as our son became our daughter Ruby.”

 She described many periods of transition in her own life, particularly as she reached her fifties and raised her children into adulthood.
 Describing this point in her life as one of “shedding,” Curtis told the magazine that in addition to other things she’s letting go of, like “vampire” friendships, she’s ditched one of the biggest and oldest ideas: that gender is fixed.